 The IO focus area will require two electives on global governance, while the UNS focus area will require two UN-relative electives in the areas of human rights, security, or development.

-Students must complete the core course International Organizations (INAF U6139) and at least two elective courses from among those approved for their chosen focus area.
+Students must complete a three-point core course in United Nations ＆ Globalization or Governance and Management in the UN System, and at least two elective courses (at least six points) from among those approved for their chosen focus area.

 What kind of programming within UN Studies can students participate in?